From: gilbe...@silver.ucs.indiana.edu (Don Gilbert)

 * A local area NNTP netnews server computer

-Does your mac have an appletalk or ethernet connection to the internet?
+Does your Vax have an ethernet connection to the internet?

-Do you have a local netnews server computer?
+Do you have a local NNTP netnews server computer?

 This is probably a Unix computer which runs netnews software and serves